Table of Contents

-The Tasmanian Devil is highly endangered and is in grave danger of dying off due to a very deadly and transmissible cancer.
+The Tasmanian Devil is highly endangered and is in grave danger of dying off due to very deadly and transmissible cancer.
 Great care is being taken in the safekeeping, protection, and study of this little devilish critter with the terrible temper at the San Diego Zoo.
 Be sure to check out this little fellow next time you are at the zoo.

 The South American Guanaco At The San Diego Zoo

 Welcome to the home of the Guanacos, a close relative to the camel.
-Where as, camels are the work horses of the desert with coarse coats, the Guanaco is so very soft, has no humps, is smaller, and extremely graceful.
+Whereas camels are the workhorses of the desert with coarse coats, the Guanaco is so very soft, has no humps, is smaller, and extremely graceful.
 They are beautiful with their light brown coats with white underbellies.
 Their tails are quite short, they have really long necks, and big ears that point straight up.
 Unlike camels that come from Africa and Asia, Guanacos come from South America.
 A Guanaco is much smaller than a camel and larger than other camelids, such as alpacas, vicunas, or llamas.

 Guanacos live in groups with one dominant adult male, up to about 10 females, and all their young chulengos.
-Unattached bachelors form their own groups which may be 50 or more adult males.
+Unattached bachelors form their own groups which maybe 50 or more adult males.
 When a female Guanaco gives birth, her Chulengs are quite able to stand and walk.
 They have no issue with keeping up with the rest of the group shortly after birth.

 Elephant Odyssey Showcases The Pleistocene Era Tar Pit

-Showcasing California's spectacular history during what is known as the Pleistocene Era, Elephant Odyssey tells the story of who these magnificent animals were that roamed Southern California.
+Showcasing California’s spectacular history during what is known as the Pleistocene Era, Elephant Odyssey tells the story of who these magnificent animals were that roamed Southern California.
 You will be able to discover the 40 species that went extinct during this time.
 This amazing exhibit was done together with The La Brea Tar Pits, The Western Center for Archaeology & Paleontology, and The San Diego Natural History Museum.
-Here you will learn the significance of the extinctions on today's animal kingdom.
-When you see the most famous of the exhibits, the elephant, you will watch them in all there grandeur, as they mate, raise families, and play together.
+Here you will learn the significance of the extinctions on today’s animal kingdom.
+When you see the most famous of the exhibits, the elephant, you will watch them in all their grandeur, as they mate, raise families, and play together.
 What an enlightening experience this will be for those who care about the animals of today.
-As we learn from the past, we will be better able to meet the challenges of today's animal kingdom.
+As we learn from the past, we will be better able to meet the challenges of today’s animal kingdom.

 The Playful World Of The Schmidt’s Red-tailed Monkey